Skip to main content

 00:28:58:03 – 00:29:29:12

 And it has that support from from the C-suite as well.
 So this investment is in both your organization but also in the growth of the individuals within it and should be viewed against the business impacts and the return on investment that we spoke about earlier.
-We’d also recommend that learning is tied to measurable impacts, whether that’s quantitative and qualitative metrics, things like, you know, better, better employee retention.
+We’d also recommend that learning is tied to measurable impacts, whether that’s quantitative and qualitative metrics, things like, you know, better employee retention.

 00:29:29:14 – 00:29:49:16